nicogstar/Multi-Agent-System-Reply/README.md

 •	Document Parser: We evaluated Hugging Face sentence-transformers but ultimately adopted Llama-Index for its tight integration with our JSON‐based toolchain.
 This parser transforms each incoming query into an embedding, matches it against dataset‐specific “intents,” and routes the query accordingly.
 •	Toolchain:

-o	Data Processor: Understand the user query leveraging Llama index and return a prompt formatted in json. o	Generate Python code: Generate code for report and visualization in order to be runned by the next tool. (**the only tool built entirely with GenAi**) o	Python Executor: Dynamically executes pandas scripts to compute summary tables, group‐bys, time‐series plots, and custom metrics.
+o	Data Processor: Understand the user query leveraging Llama index and return a prompt formatted in json.

+o	Generate Python code: Generate code for report and visualization in order to be runned by the next tool.

+o	Python Executor: Dynamically executes pandas scripts to compute summary tables, group‐bys, time‐series plots, and custom metrics.(**the only tool built entirely with GenAi**)

 •	Language Model: Leveraging OpenAI’s GPT-4.1 via the Agent SDK, we crafted a system prompt with explicit instructions:
 1. How to format data output (e.g., “If you call the Python executor, return JSON with keys code).
 2. Guidelines for narrative style (concise, Italian/English bilingual support).